 For those times when you aren’t in the mood for a cup of coffee, you can brew iced drinks, hot tea or cocoa.
 When you’re using your machine a lot, the Keurig K-Elite will alert you when it is time to clean it out (known as descaling).
 It’s a robust coffee maker for those who want premium yet easy to make coffee.

-The Keurig K-Elite has a stellar 4.6 rating on Amazon with more than 4,500 reviews.
+The Keurig K-Elite has a stellar 4.8 rating on Amazon with more than 16,000 reviews, and we named this product one of the top Christmas gifts of 2020.
 Unlike other machines from Keurig, it’s only available in neutral metallic colors, but that’s a minor drawback for a single-serving coffee maker with such positive reviews.
 This home coffee maker will last for years with very little maintenance, and it’s an affordable option as well.
-Snag this right now for $50 less than the traditional retail price this weekend for Black Friday.

 2. Keurig K-Cafe